adobe/ferrum/README.md

 and hard to write for loops; pipelining let's you break apart your problem into multiple clearly defined transformation steps with obvious data flow and obvious intention.

-Underscore, lodash and wu all allow you to do something similar with chaining which does work quite well.
+Underscore, lodash and wu.js all allow you to do something similar with chaining which does work quite well.
 They do require a bit more boilerplate since values need to be wrapped before chaining and unwrapped after chaining has finished.
 Pipelining will have even less boilerplate when the `|>` becomes available and pipelining can be used with arbitrary transformation functions, while